ronnieholm/Bugfree.Spo.ExternalSharingCenter/doc/user-guide.md

 ![alt text](https://raw.githubusercontent.com/ronnieholm/Bugfree.Spo.ExternalSharingCenter/master/doc/external-sharing-center-overview.png)

-The Quick launch menu on the left links to two page: *Start* is the front page and *External user guide* is a step-wise guide to either create a new sharing or modify an existing one.
+The Quick launch menu on the left links to two pages: *Start* is the front page and *External user guide* is a step-wise guide to either create a new sharing or modify an existing one.
 Adding or modifying a sharing is done by clicking *External user guide* or clicking the